 Some television shows touch our lives in serious ways.
-Here Grace Campbell lets us into her world and reveals how examining the nostalgia we have for TV shows that we once loved can be a cathartic experience.
+Here, writer Grace Campbell (author of Amazing Disgrace: A Book About "Shame") reveals how examining nostalgia we have for TV shows that we once loved can be a cathartic experience.

 Mentally, I grew up in two places.
 One was the glittery and golden Orange County, California, where all residents are tanned and all houses are building versions of the Hadid family.
 The other was the Upper East Side, New York, where the teenage girls are supermodels, and the men are addicts beyond their years.

-Although physically I grew up in neither, and rather, was raised in north west London, as a teenager I learnt all I thought I needed to know about life from television shows like The O.C. and Gossip Girl.
-And if you were born in the 90s, you might have done the same.
+Although physically I grew up in neither and, rather, was raised in northwest London, as a teenager I learned all I thought I needed to know about life from television shows like The O.C. and Gossip Girl.
+And if you were born in the '90s, you might have done the same.

 These shows were, in their own ways, quite iconic.
-For instance, I still think of Seth Cohen (The O.C.) as the perfect man I hope to one day find.
-And I can still recall how much, aged 16, I wanted to be able to pull off a headband in the way that Blair Waldorf (Gossip Girl) could.
-An aside—did you know that the actors who played Seth (Adam Brody) and Blair (Leighton Meester), were introduced by Josh Schwartz at a restaurant in Los Angeles and are now actually together IRL, happily married with a child?
-My heart can’t handle it.
+For instance, I still think of The O.C.'s Seth Cohen as the perfect man I hope to one day find.
+And I can still recall how much, aged 16, I wanted to be able to pull off a headband in the way that Gossip Girl's Blair Waldorf could.
+(An aside—did you know that the actors who played Seth (Adam Brody) and Blair (Leighton Meester), were introduced by Josh Schwartz at a restaurant in Los Angeles and are now actually together IRL, happily married with a child?
+My heart can’t handle it.)

 My early teenage years dropped in the mid-noughties when wearing low-rise jeans and vests on top of long sleeved T-shirts was the only thing.
 If you were there, you’ll know that in this time, we who were teenagers grew up heavily under the influence of The O.C. and Gossip Girl.